phucthichlai/SQL_8weekcha_CS1/README.md

 This **[8 Week SQL Challenge](https://8weeksqlchallenge.com)** was created by the Data With Danny virtual data apprenticeship program!
 A huge thanks to Danny!

 Each case study folder contains:
-- A readme file explaining the case in overall and datasets
+- A readme file explaining the case in overall and datasets available
-- A SQL code file
 - An MD file containing SQL queries and the respective results

 ## List of the case study: